2019 Rate Updates for Treated Water Customers

-- For an average residential customer, these changes amount to a cumulative increase of $9.39 per bi-monthly billing cycle starting February 1, 2019.
+- For an average residential customer, these changes amount to a cumulative increase of $9.39 per bi-monthly billing cycle as of February 1, 2019.

-- Water flowing from the tap 24/7 will still be less than a penny per gallon.
+- Water flowing from the tap 24/7 is still less than a penny per gallon.

 - We remain committed to investing in your water system to ensure our customers continue to receive safe, high-quality water.